Vassar, Michigan: History

 Vassar was founded by four men who were led by James M. Edmunds and Townsend North in search of an area to build a dam and start a city.
-The city was named after Edmund's uncle, Matthew Vassar, who later founded Vassar College.
+The city was named after Edmunds' uncle, Matthew Vassar, who later founded Vassar College.

 It was the first county seat of Tuscola County.
 In 1860, the seat was moved to Caro.
 Vassar's growth for the next thirty years was based mainly on its lumbering and a handful of related industries.

 The settlement became a village in 1871.
 Vassar was the crossing of the Michigan Central's Bay City Branch (from Detroit) and the Port Huron & Northwestern (from 1900 Pere Marquette) line running between Saginaw and Port Huron via Marlette.

 The voters of the Village of Vassar elected to become a city on September 28, 1944.
 On February 19, 1945, the voters approved the charter for the City of Vassar.